Skip to main content

 The URL has three main parameters:

-• This is a query parameter.
+output_format [Required] This parameter defines how the exported data will be formatted.
+This is a query parameter.
 The only value supported at this time is: csv

-• If this parameter is omitted, the endpoint will default to the synchronous flow
+If this parameter is omitted, the endpoint will default to the synchronous flow.

 All bulk export endpoints support two modes of operation: synchronous and asynchronous.
 You can control which mode is used by setting the optional delivery_channel query parameter.